pyeventsourcing/eventsourcing/docs/topics/process.rst

         pass

 For convenience, let's redefine ``system`` to use the infrastructure class by default.
-It's still possible to pass an application infrastructure class to system runners, and override this default, but setting a default infrastructure class on the syste object helps to keep these examples simple.
-For the same reason ``setup_tables`` is set, which means database tables will be created automatically in the examples below.
+It's still possible to pass an application infrastructure class to system runners, and override this default, but setting a default infrastructure class on the system object helps to keep these examples simple.
+For the same reason ``setup_tables`` is set ``True``, which means database tables will be created automatically in the examples below.

 .. code:: python